ethereum/ERCs/ERCS/erc-1.md

 The `title` field in the preamble:

-- Should not include the word "standard" or any variation thereof; and
+- Should not include the word "standard" or any variation thereof;
 - Should not include the ERC's number.

 ### Descriptions

 The `description` field in the preamble:

-- Should not include the word "standard" or any variation thereof; and
+- Should not include the word "standard" or any variation thereof.
 - Should not include the ERC's number.

 ### ERC numbers